iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 3 reviews"/>
 </p>

+> Nothing reported and I know people that had the Covid that I was in contact with.
+They had the app and it didn't notify them.
+Not useful.<br> :date: __2021-06-25 20:42:14__

 > Well there you go another tracking app to watch where you go, I'll get this app when I get tge vac....
 NEVER!!!!!!!!!!!!!!<br> :date: __2021-06-05 03:25:45__

 > It's ok, but if people don't report anything, the rest of us don't know.
 Besides, South Carolina, as of today, is almost fully open and the mask mandate is pretty much history, except places like medical and schools.<br> :date: __2021-05-23 21:57:27__